larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

   their single list, which is ill-suited when a pattern of disruptive behavior spans multiple lists.
-Also, chairs and list administrators may not be fully aware of disruptive behavior that spans multiple lists, due to not being subscribed to some of the affected.
+Also, chairs and list administrators may not be fully aware of disruptive behavior that spans multiple lists, due to not being subscribed to some of them.

 - PR-actions, which can address disruptive behavior across several lists, are cumbersome and slow, and the community has not been able